 Based on the prospects offered by these agents, Special Branch in December selected their killing grounds (Figs. 25 and 26).
-These were based on agents in
+These were based on agents in to be ambushed on the perimeter.

 Tambang 7th Mile NV

 Bukit Siput NV

-Siding Div Labour Lines Chuan Moh San Estate Labour Lines
+Siding Div Labour Lines(Selumpur Branch)Bukit Siput NV

-Tenang Branch
+Siding Div Labour LinesBukit Siput and

 Tenang Branch

 In the Selumpur Branch the aim was to plan ambushes on advance precise information in the smallholdings, into which the Tambang people crossed the river to work.
-In the other cases, the aim was to draw the guerrillas in as close as possible to the villages themselves to be ambushed on the perimeter.
+In the other cases, the aim was to draw the guerrillas in as close as possible to the villages themselves